AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/log-forwarding.md

 >[!NOTE]
 >
 >This self-serve feature is not yet released and some logging destinations may not be available at the time of release.
-In the meanwhile, you can open a support ticket to forward logs to **Splunk**.
+In the meantime, you can open a support ticket to forward logs to **Splunk**.
 Learn more in the [logging article](/help/implementing/developing/introduction/logging.md).

 Customers who have a license for a logging vendor or host a logging product can have AEM, Apache/Dispatcher, and CDN logs forwarded to the associated logging destinations.
 AEM as a Cloud Service supports the following logging destinations: